barbarer/py4e-int/_sources/regex/writecode.rst

         .. tab:: Answer

             .. activecode:: regex_writecode9a
-                :available_files: mbox-short.txt
+                :available_files: mbox-short4.txt
                 :optional:

-                First, import regex, create variable for number of emails, and create a handle to access the file.
+                First, import regex (re), create a variable for the total numberof emails, and create a handle to access the file.
                 Then, iterate through lines in the file, remove trailing whitespace with rstrip(), and create a regex expression to use with findall() to return a list of email matches.
 Finally, increment the total_emails variable for each email in the list and print the variable after each loop has completed.
                 ~~~~
                 import re
                 total_emails = 0
-                hand = open('mbox-short.txt5')
+                hand = open('mbox-short4.txt')
                 for line in hand:
                     line = line.rstrip()
                     x = re.findall('[a-zA-Z0-9]\S+@\S+[a-zA_Z]\s?(\d)', line)
                     for item in x:
                         total_emails += int(item)
                 print(total_emails)
+                ====
+                from unittest.gui import TestCaseGui

+                class MyTests(TestCaseGui):
+                    def testOne(self):
+                        self.assertEqual(total_emails, 27, "Testing that the average was calculated properly.")

+                MyTests().main()

 #.
     .. activecode:: regex_writecode10
-        :available_files: mbox-short.txt
+        :available_files: mbox-short4.txt

-        Using the same datafile, extract the usernames from each email address
+        Using "mbox-short4.txt", extract the usernames from each email address
         using regex and add them to the list "usernames".
 For the email noname@umich.edu,
         this would locate the string "noname".
         ~~~~